spidermila/mikrotik_update/README.md

 ## How to use the python script
 I recommend to use virtualenv or venv and install the prerequisites there.
+The script shall be used as a python module with the `-m` option.

 Prerequisites:
 ```bash